Domenico Della-Maria: End of life

 These operas were written within the space of four years, and in this brief time, Della Maria seems to have exhausted all his natural resources.
 Being of a genial and sociable disposition, Della Maria had made many friends.
 Duval, the poet, was one of the most sincere.
-They had only completed arrangements for retiring to the country together, intending to write a new opera, when Della Maria died on 9 March 1800, seized by an illness and fell in the Rue St. Honoré.
+They had only completed arrangements for retiring to the country together, intending to write a new opera, when Della Maria died on 9 March 1800 in Paris, seized by an illness and fell in the Rue St. Honoré.
 He was assisted to an adjacent house by a passing stranger, where he expired a few hours later without regaining consciousness.
 As no trace of his identity could be obtained, the police instituted enquiries, and several days elapsed before his friends could be informed of the sad event.
 He was thirty-two when he died, a young and brilliant musician.

 Della Maria was a mandolin virtuoso, who wrote much for his instrument, and, like his master, Paisiello, made frequent use of it in his orchestral scores.
-Several of his church compositions were published by Costallat, Paris, and he left many unpublished works, consisting of church and instrumental pieces, and mandolin sonatas, which, with his mandolin and violoncello, were preserved in the home of his parents in Marseilles.
+Several of his church compositions were published by Costallat, Paris, and he left many unpublished works, consisting of church and instrumental pieces, and mandolin sonatas, which, with his mandolin and violoncello, were preserved in the home of his parents in Marseille.